-It’s hard to walk away from certain things.
+It’s hard to walk away from old routines.

-I’ve been having trouble wrapping my mind around the changes that I need to make in order to transition to a desk job.
-I’ve never had a desk job for very long and to be honest, I am not sure it will work out.
+I had trouble wrapping my mind around the changes I needed to make in order to transition to a desk job.
+I studied accounting for six months, but found it boring.
 I like being active and going from one place to another throughout the day.

-I’ve spent the past two years trying to figure out something else I would enjoy doing as a career.
-The problem is, I have too many interests.
-It’s hard to concentrate on just one thing.
+I had spent the past two years trying to figure out something else I would enjoy doing as a career.

 In March of 2018, I realized I needed to make some changes due to some health issues—my world was spinning, and I needed a change of pace.

 My husband supported me while I tried new things to see what I would like.
 I tried various jobs that I’ve always dreamed of doing.
 I probably tried a dozen different jobs, mostly related to the design and real estate industries.